Mendral

 An LLM call that fails costs you the entire accumulated context if you have to start over.
 A GitHub API call that times out after you've already spent 30 seconds on an Opus reasoning step is expensive to retry from scratch.
 The failure modes compound: rate limits, network timeouts, API errors, malformed LLM output, context window overflows.

 We solve this with durable execution.
-Both our agent loop and our data ingestion pipeline run on Inngest, a durable execution engine.
+Both our agent loop and our data ingestion pipeline run on Inngest.
 Every meaningful operation is a step that can be retried independently.
 If a GitHub API call fails on step 7 of a 15-step investigation, we retry step 7, not the entire investigation.
 The state of all previous steps is persisted and memoized.

-This is critical for agent reliability.
-Without durable execution, you need to build your own retry logic, state recovery, and deduplication for every function.
+Without durable execution, you build your own retry logic, state recovery, and deduplication for every function.
 Every interrupted operation needs to be reconciled.
 With Inngest, a rate limit response from GitHub is just a pause.
 We read the Retry-After header, add jitter to avoid thundering herd, and suspend execution.
 When the wait is over, the function resumes at exactly the point it left off.
 No re-initialization, no duplicate work.

 A single Mendral investigation traced in Inngest.
 Each step is independently retried.
 LLM calls take 3-8 seconds.
 Tool calls return in under a second.